OpenBMB/AgentVerse/README.md

 ## Citation
 If you find this repo helpful, feel free to cite us.
 ```
-@misc{chen2023agentverse,
+@article{chen2023agentverse,
-      title={AgentVerse: Facilitating Multi-Agent Collaboration and Exploring Emergent Behaviors in Agents},
+  title={Agentverse: Facilitating multi-agent collaboration and exploring emergent behaviors in agents},
-      author={Weize Chen and Yusheng Su and Jingwei Zuo and Cheng Yang and Chenfei Yuan and Chen Qian and Chi-Min Chan and Yujia Qin and Yaxi Lu and Ruobing Xie and Zhiyuan Liu and Maosong Sun and Jie Zhou},
+  author={Chen, Weize and Su, Yusheng and Zuo, Jingwei and Yang, Cheng and Yuan, Chenfei and Qian, Chen and Chan, Chi-Min and Qin, Yujia and Lu, Yaxi and Xie, Ruobing and others},
-      year={2023},
-      eprint={2308.10848},
-      archivePrefix={arXiv},
-      primaryClass={cs.CL}
+  journal={arXiv preprint arXiv:2308.10848},
+  year={2023}
 }
 ```

 ## Contact

-Weize Chen: chenwz21@mails.tsinghua.edu.cn
+Weize Chen: chenweize1998@gmail.com

 [Yusheng Su](https://yushengsu-thu.github.io/): yushengsu.thu@gmail.com